elmariachi111/amethon/article/article.md

 })();
 ```

-Take note of how we're instantiating the `Contract` instance with an "ABI": this "Application Binary Interface" is a compiler generated output that contains information for RPC clients which methods, events and arguments exist on a smart contract.
+Take note of how we're instantiating the `Contract` instance with an "ABI": the [Application Binary Interface](https://docs.soliditylang.org/en/v0.8.11/abi-spec.html) is generated by the Solidity compiler and contains information for RPC clients how to encode transactions to invoke and decode functions, events or arguments on a smart contract.
 Once instantiated you can hook a listener on the contract's `PaymentReceived` logs (starting at block 0) and handle them once received.

-Since Amethon shall shall support Ether and stablecoin ("USD") payments the `handlePaymentEvent` methods first checks which token has been used in the user's payment and computes its dollar value if necessary:
+Since Amethon shall support Ether and stablecoin ("USD") payments, the daemon's `handlePaymentEvent` method first checks which token has been used in the user's payment and computes its dollar value if needed:

 ```typescript
 const ETH_USD_CENT = 2_200 * 100;